Olympics-Athletics-Chopra wins historic javelin gold for India | Sports-Games

 The Czech Republic's Jakub Vadlejch won silver with 86.67 metres and Vitezslav Vesely claimed the bronze with 85.44.
 Chopra, the 2018 Commonwealth champion, seized the lead with a throw of 87.03 on his first attempt, a distance no other competitor achieved during the final, winning India's first gold of the Tokyo Games as his overjoyed team mates and coaches watched from the stands.

-"Your performance has further elevated what has been evident throughout the Games - that our athletes are not only capable of going toe to toe with the best, but are firmly establishing ourselves as the favorites," Bindra wrote on Twitter.
-"Our first individual Gold might have taken over a century to come, but the comparatively miniscule time taken for your to bring home the second is a solid indication that we, as a sporting nation, are on the rise."
+"Your performance has further elevated what has been evident throughout the Games -- that our athletes are not only capable of going toe to toe with the best, but are firmly establishing ourselves as the favorites," Bindra wrote on Twitter.
+"Our first individual gold might have taken over a century to come, but the comparatively miniscule time taken for you to bring home the second is a solid indication that we, as a sporting nation, are on the rise."

+Chopra's win prompted celebration among his compatriots -- including India's Prime Minister Narendra Modi.
+"History has been scripted at Tokyo!"
+Modi wrote on Twitter.
+"The young Neeraj has done exceptionally well.
+He played with remarkable passion and showed unparalleled grit."

-The evening was a disappointment for Germany's Johannes Vetter, a favourite for the podium as the only competitor in the final to have thrown over 90 metres, who finished ninth.
+The evening was a disappointment for Germany's Johannes Vetter, a favourite for the podium as the only competitor in the final to have thrown over 90 metres.
+He finished ninth with 82.52.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)